jaeraxdoto/mhlib/README.md

 in the demo-qap directory.

 More recently, in version 4.0, a Scheduler module has been added that supports variants of variable neighborhood search, GRASP, and large neighborhood search more efficiently and even with multithreading.
-For an example see the demo-schedtest directory.
+For an example see the demo-sched directory.

 Then, its probably best to look at the documentation of all the include files, which can best be browsed by using doxygen to produce HTML-documentation from the include files (call 'make doc').
 Since mhlib has an own parameter handling mechanism and many global parameters controlling the behavior of the library, you should also take a look at them in particular.